 The Sacrament of Penance is also known as the ‘Sacrament of Reconciliation’ or traditionally called ‘Confession’.
-It is the rite by which sins are confessed and forgiven.
+It is the rite by which sins committed are confessed and forgiveness is granted through the priest’s absolution.
 Sin is failure to recognise and love God in the way we think or act.
 Sin is also not just a failure to love God directly but also a failure to love one another.
 This is referred to as “the community sense of sin”.

 In this Sacrament people are forgiven their sins by the words and actions of the priest.
 We call this ‘Absolution’.
 The priest represents God and the community who is affected by sin and the priest ministers forgiveness on behalf of God and the community.

-Any person who has been baptised and prepared appropriately can celebrate this Sacrament.
+Any person who has been baptised and prepared appropriately can receive this Sacrament.

 In Patrickswell-Ballybrown Parish, Reconciliation Services take place during Advent and Lent, and individually at other times on request.
-Follow this link for details of 2022 Advent and Christmas Week arrangements.
+Follow this link for details of 2023 Lenten Confessions in preparation for Easter.